shellyln/iCalForce/README.md

   1. Set server variables
     * **USERNAME** - Salesforce account's login name.
     * **PASSWORD** - Salesforce account's concatenated login pasword + security token.
-      if password is XXXX and security token is YYYY, you should set PASSWORD xxxxyyyy.
+      if password is XXXX and security token is YYYY, you should set PASSWORD XXXXYYYY.
     * **OWNERID** - 15 chars ID of User. it is used when url parameter is omitted.
     * **BASEURL** - base url of your org. default value (if you don't set) is
       https://ap1.salesforce.com